 An Internet Protocol Camera or IP camera is a type of Digital Video Camera commonly employed for surveillance, and which, unlike analogue CCTV cameras, can send and receive data via a computer network and the Internet.
 Although most cameras that do this are webcams, the term IP Camera is usually applied only to those used for surveillance.

 There are two kinds of IP Cameras:

-- Centralized IP cameras, which require a central video recorder (NVR) to handle the recording, video and alarm management.
+- Centralized IP Network Camera System, which requires a central Network Video Recorder (NVR) to handle the recording, video, and alarm management.

 - Decentralized IP cameras, which do not require a central NVR, as the cameras have recording function built-in and can this record directly to any standard storage media, such as SD cards, NAS (Network Attached Storage) or a PC/Server/